gessicahug/user-api-app-2/README.md

 <br>

 * has_secure_token
-<p>The routes of update and delete for both user and password are protected with has_secure_token Rails method.
+<p>The routes of update and delete for both user and password are protected with has_secure_token Rails attribute in the model.
 The HTTP request has to have a header with the "auth_token" in it for checking user permission.</p>

 <br><br>